Complexity of equal 0-surgeries: Smooth 4-genus

 \section{Smooth 4-genus}

 It remains to perform the $4$-genus calculations in Theorem~\ref{thm:census}.
-For the knots with at most $12$ crossings and for the census knots we can read-off the data from existing databases~\cite{KnotInfo,ABG+19,Baker_Kegel_braid_positive,CensusKnotInfo}.
+For the knots with at most $12$ crossings and for the census knots we can read off the data from existing databases~\cite{KnotInfo,ABG+19,Baker_Kegel_braid_positive,CensusKnotInfo}.
 For the other knots, we search for a ribbon description using the code from~\cite{Ribbon_ML}.
 If this code could not identify a knot as being ribbon, we checked the standard sliceness obstructions, such as the signature, the Fox--Milnor condition, the $\tau$- and $s$-invariant, and the obstruction from~\cite{HKL_slice_obstruction}.
-This was enough to determine the sliceness status of all but two knots in Table~\ref{tab:doubles}.
+This was enough to determine the sliceness status of all but the two knots ($o9\_22951$ and $o9\_41058$) in Table~\ref{tab:doubles}.
 The two knots with undetermined sliceness status are friends of their mirrors and so they have the same $4$-genus.

-To show that all non-slice knots in that table have smooth $4$-genus equal to $1$, we search for a genus-$1$ concordance to a ribbon knot.
+To show that all non-slice knots and the two knots with undetermined sliceness status in that table have smooth $4$-genus at most $1$, we search for a genus-$1$ concordance to a ribbon knot.
 This is done by searching for a crossing change that yields a knot that is identified by~\cite{Ribbon_ML} to be ribbon.